tugraz-isds/diamond/README.md

-# Diamond - A Card-sorting and Tree-testing Application
+# Diamond - A Card-Sorting and Tree-Testing Application